 ‘Everybody Went Crazy Over This Lobster Mac And Cheese’

 Johnson started his food truck in 2014.
-Before that, he spent about a decade running a catering company that he still owns.
-He said it became clear he needed a truck when he started getting invited to food festivals and would have to set up a grill, a fryer, his whole kitchen outside, under a tent.
+Before that, he spent about a decade running a catering company which he still owns.
+He said it became clear he needed a truck when he started getting invited to food festivals and would have to set up his whole kitchen outside, under a tent.

 He estimated it cost about $15,000 to renovate.
 Once Johnson was on the road, the vehicle had a lot of mechanical issues.